NathanDuran/Conversation-Analysis-Modelling-Schema/README.md

 Social Obligations Management Functions<a name="social-obligations-management-functions-label-definitions-link">
 ---------------------------------------

-#### initialGreeting
+#### greeting
-Communicative function of a dialogue act performed by the sender, S, in order to inform the addressee, A that S is present and aware of A’s presence; S puts pressure on A to acknowledge this.
+Communicative function of a dialogue act performed by the sender, S, in order to inform the addressee, A that S is present and aware of A’s presence.

-Greetings usually come in initiative-response pairs within a dialogue; this data category corresponds to the first element of such a pair.
+Greetings usually come in initiative-response pairs and are commonly used to open a dialogue.

 **Example:** “Hello!”; “Good morning”

-#### returnGreeting
-Communicative function of a dialogue act performed by the sender, S, in order to acknowledge that S is aware of the presence of the addressee, A, and of A having signalled their presence to S.

-#### initialGoodbye
+#### goodbye
-Communicative function of a dialogue act performed by the sender, S, in order to inform the addressee, A, that S intends the current utterance to be their final contribution to the dialogue; S puts pressure on A to acknowledge this.
+Communicative function of a dialogue act performed by the sender, S, in order to inform the addressee, A, that S intends the current utterance to be their final contribution to the dialogue.

-Goodbyes usually come in initiative-response pairs within a dialogue; this data category corresponds to the second element of such a pair.
-Initial and return goodbyes are commonly used to close a dialogue.
+Goodbyes usually come in initiative-response pairs and are commonly used to close a dialogue.

 **Example:** “Bye bye, see you later.”

-#### returnGoodbye
-Communicative function of a dialogue act performed by the sender, S, in order to acknowledge their awareness that the addressee, A, has signalled their final contribution to the dialogue and S signals in return their agreement to end the dialogue.

-**Example:** “Bye bye, see you.”

 #### thanking
 Communicative function of a dialogue act performed by the sender, S, in order to inform the addressee, A, that S is grateful for some action performed by A; S puts pressure on A to acknowledge this.